Thalhammer/jwt-cpp/docs/traits.md

 # JSON Traits

-Traits define the compatability mapping for JWT-CPP required functionality to the JSON implementation of choice.
+Traits define the compatibility mapping for JWT-CPP required functionality to the JSON implementation of choice.

 ## Providing your own JSON Traits

-There are several key items that need to be provided to a `jwt::basic_claim` in order for it to be interoptable with you JSON library of choice.
+There are several key items that need to be provided to a `jwt::basic_claim` in order for it to be interoperable with you JSON library of choice.

 * type specifications
 * conversion from generic "value type" to a specific type